-I am originally from Findlay, Ohio and have called northwestern Ohio home my entire life.
-I am a second generation lawyer.
-My father, Paul D. Beach, served as the Hancock County, Ohio Probate Judge in the 1950’s and 60’s and practiced law in Findlay, Ohio until 1988.
-I grew up working on the family farm where I bailed a lot of hay and helped raise cattle, hogs, and horses.
+I was born and raised in Findlay, Ohio, and have called northwest Ohio home my entire life.
+My early years were consumed with school, sports and working on the family farm where I bailed a lot of hay and helped raise cattle, hogs and horses.

 I left northwest Ohio to attend the University of Pittsburgh.
 I had the privilege of playing on the Pitt football teams that went to four straight bowl games.
 Pitt achieved the No. 1 ranking in the country during each of my first three years.
 I competed with great athletes daily.
 Among my old Pitt teammates are five members of the NFL Hall of Fame; five members of the College Football Hall of Fame; 13 First Team All-Americans; four Heisman Finalists; 12 first-round draft picks; and a two-time Olympic Gold Medalist and former recordholder in the 110-meter high hurdles.

 After graduating from Pitt, I earned my law degree from the University of Toledo College of Law while helping on the family farm.

 Today, my life is focused on family and work.
 It has been a pleasure watching my children grow and develop into great young adults.
 I look forward to the day when they have their own families.